shoaibashfaq/CodePathIOSPreWork/README.txt

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+##App BrainStorming

+1. Reddit
+      - The longform (unlike twitter) content is intrigiuing and fun to read.
+      - The anonymous nature of the users allows for authentic and unfiltered discussions to take place.
+2. Instagram:
+      - Reels: I find the content short and amusing
+      - Photography: Instagram is sepcifically tailored for photography.
+3. Snapchat
+      - Live Location: Really interesting to see where my family and friends are and what they're up to.
+      - Snap Streaks: Wholesome streaks keeps me updated about my friends and family.
+Its fun to compete on who has the longest streaks.